 This is the most common position sizing method.

 Pick the percentage of your account you are willing to risk on a trade.
 If starting out, pick 0.5%.
-If you have a good track record and a viable trading method, select 1%.
+If you have a good track record and/or a viable trading method, select 1% risk.
 If you are consistently profitable, then you could possibly go up to 1.5% or 2%.

 For any given trade, we now need to figure out the position size so we attain our account risk.
 To do this, we need to assess how many pips we are risking on this particular trade.
-We call this trade risk.
+We call this trade risk—the pip difference between our entry and stop loss price (or the price we will get out if the trade doesn’t go our way).

-Since volatility is constantly changing in forex, the number of pips we need to risk on a trade may vary from trade to trade, but our account risk doesn’t!
+Since volatility is constantly changing in forex, the number of pips we risk may vary from trade to trade, but our account risk doesn’t!

-For example, on one trade we may need 30 pips difference between our entry and stop loss (our trade risk), while on another we need 100, or 10, or 23 pips.
+For example, on one trade we may need 30 pips difference between our entry and stop loss (our trade risk), while on another we need a 100, or 3, or 25 pip stop loss.

 Once we know our account risk and trade risk we can calculate the proper position size.